Georgia Layoffs — January 2017

 |---|---|---|---|---|

-The largest notice was filed by Trinity Rail at its Cartersville facility, reporting 298 affected workers.
-Sears Holding Corporation followed with 48 workers.
+The biggest impact was at Trinity Rail at its Cartersville facility, reporting 298 affected workers.
+Sears Holding followed with 48 workers.

 This analysis is based on official WARN Act filings reported by Georgia.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Georgia WARN notices, browse layoffs by state, or download the full dataset.